Generator Optimization: It’s Not about What You Have, but How You Use it

-By Conor O'Sullivan, Naval Architect & Marine Engineer
+By Conor O'Sullivan, Sr. Naval Architect & Marine Engineer

 Volatility in shipping is nothing new to vessel owners.
 In fact, savvy owners understand that to be profitable in this business is to ride the cyclical ups-and-downs of the market, responding deftly to paradigm shifts in capacity of global fleets, propulsion trends, and the regulatory environment.

 However, as competition in the global marketplace steadily increases and over-capacities of tonnage became the new norm, profitability for even the most experienced shipowners has been pushed into, and decided by, operation within the margins.
 And when the success of the business lies in margins, even long-foreseen, market-moving events in the industry like IMO 2020 pose as serious challenges for shipowners to overcome; unpredictable disruptions like COVID-19 can be crippling.
 For these reasons, it is critical that vessel owners and operators take every step to maximize efficiency and leave no money on the table.